 Figure 4.

-Map of the array with graduated symbols representing the number of detections per day of monitoring effort at each station.
-While detections are clearly not evenly distributed throughout the array, most stations show similar patterns of selection between the sexes.
-Only three stations reported significant sexual differences in either detection counts or Rspatial values.
-One station (shown in blue) recorded higher values for males while two (shown in pink) recorded higher values for females.
+Map of the array with graduated symbols representing the number of detections per day of monitoring effort at each station (the twelve stations with zero detections are shown in black).
+Three stations reported significant sexual differences in either detection counts or Rspatial values: one station (shown in blue) recorded higher values for males and two (shown in pink) recorded higher values for females.
+The remaining 60 stations reported similar values for both sexes.

 Figure 5.

-The maps show representative movements by whale sharks tagged at Shib Habil including (A) Emigration from the Red Sea (three tracks shown), (B) seasonal migrations away from and returning to Shib Habil (two tracks shown), (D) Multiple return migrations (one track shown), and (E) apparent permanent emigration from Shib Habil (one track shown).
-The inset map in (E) also gives an example where no migration behavior was tracked.
-Finally (C) shows the latitudinal distribution of tracking data and number of tracked sharks for each month.
-The data is clearly concentrated around Shib Habil during the spring months associated with the aggregation, but is also largely confined to the southern central Red Sea throughout the year.
+Reconstructed multi-method tracks for R. typus tagged with both satellite and acoustic transmitters.
+Recorded behaviors included (A) Emigration from the Red Sea (three tracks shown out of three recorded in the study), (B) migrations away from and returning to Shib Habil (two tracks shown, 17 recorded), (C) Multiple return migrations (one track shown, four recorded), (D) apparent permanent emigration from Shib Habil (one track shown, 11 recorded in the study), and (D, inset) no detected migration away from the study area (one track shown out of three recorded in the study) .
+Finally (E) shows the monthly latitudinal distribution of tracking data and number of tracked sharks for each month.